AmanPawar26/CityBot/README.md

    npm run dev

-## Note
+## 📌 Note
-Deployment is currently in progress.
-Instructions will be provided once the project is live.
+**Deployment is currently in progress.
+Instructions will be provided once the project is live.**